Jimmy Hart: Music

-Hart was a vocalist in The Gentrys, who found success with the release of "Keep on Dancing" in 1965, which sold over a million copies.
-When Hart took over after the group's former leader left, they had a few minor hits, most notably "Why Should I Cry" and a cover of Neil Young's "Cinnamon Girl", but they were never able to match the success of "Keep on Dancing".
-Hart and the band were successful in the Memphis area nightclub circuit.
+Hart was a vocalist in the Gentrys, who found success with the release of "Keep on Dancing" in 1965, which sold over a million copies and reached number four on the Billboard Hot 100.
+Hart was still in high school when he got the call to audition for the group after their previous singer left.
+After he took the job, they had a few minor hits, most notably "Why Should I Cry" and a cover of Neil Young's "Cinnamon Girl", but they were never able to match the success of "Keep on Dancing".
+Hart and the band were successful in the Memphis-area nightclub circuit.
 The group was under contract to Stax Records at the time of its bankruptcy, and Stax could not properly promote them.